Andell4301/EreshCalcs2/arguments.md

     <td>N/A</td>
 </tr>
 </table>
-All arguments following the enemy argument will apply only to the specified enemy until a new card is specified.
+All arguments following the enemy argument will apply only to the specified enemy until a new card, enemy, or wave is specified.
 The enemy argument also defines new enemies.
 If you use <code>enemy3</code> when there are only 2 enemies, a new enemy in position 3 will be created.
 <br><br>